 Quick answer

 Doing whole past papers is the right way to finish your TMUA preparation, but it is a poor way to improve in the middle of it.
 When you sit a full paper, your weakest topic gets three or four questions and then disappears, which is nowhere near enough to fix it.
-The faster route, the one strong candidates rely on, is targeted practice: pick the topic that is costing you marks and drill it, question after question, until the method is automatic.
+The faster route, the one strong candidates rely on, is targeted practice: pick the topic that is costing you marks and drill real TMUA questions on it, one after another, until the method is automatic.
 This guide is a directory for exactly that.
-Each topic below links straight to real TMUA questions on it, with full worked solutions, plus the in-depth guide that teaches the topic.
+It links every topic to real questions with full worked solutions, and, below the tables, breaks down what the TMUA actually asks in each topic and the trap that recurs in it.

 Key fact